James Ishmael Ford: Biography

 Ford began to be seriously involved in Unitarian Universalism at about the same time he began his work with Tarrant Roshi.
 After completing theological studies he became a Unitarian Universalist minister, serving Unitarian Universalist congregations in Wisconsin and Arizona before becoming senior minister of the First Unitarian Society in Newton, MA in 2000.
 In May 2008 First Unitarian Church of Providence, RI called him to its pulpit; he began his ministry there in the summer of that year.

-Roshi Ford also maintained his relationships within the Soto community, and in 2004 Ford participated in the first Dharma Heritage ceremony of the forming North American Soto Zen Buddhist Association.
-This event, designed to be the equivalent of the Japanese Soto Zuisse ceremony, was a public acknowledgment of Ford (among others) as a senior member of the North American Zen community.
+Roshi Ford also maintained his relationships within the Soto community, and in 2004 Ford participated in the first Dharma Heritage ceremony of the North American Soto Zen Buddhist Association.
 Ford, a past president of the Unitarian Universalist Buddhist Fellowship, was the first Unitarian Universalist minister to be named a Zen master.

-Roshi Ford is a significant figure in the establishment of Zen in North America.
+Roshi Ford is part of the establishment of Zen in North America.
 He is the co-founder and first abbot of Boundless Way Zen, a network of meditation groups mostly in eastern Massachusetts.
 He was also influential in the development of the Buddhist Temple of Toledo in Ohio.

 In 2015, Ford retired from his ministry at the First Unitarian Church of Providence, left Boundless Way, and moved to Long Beach, California.
 He then established the Empty Moon Zen Network, a network of Zen Centers in California, Washington state, and Pennsylvania.

 In 2020 he started serving as consulting minister to the historic First Unitarian Church of Los Angeles.

-Ford is a member of the American Zen Teachers Association and served on its membership committee for a decade. he is also a member of the Soto Zen Buddhist Association, in which he served on the board of directors.
+Ford is a member of the American Zen Teachers Association and served on its membership committee for a decade.
 He maintains connections with the Unitarian Universalist community through his work with their Society for Community Ministries and Spiritual Director’s Network.

-Roshi Ford has nine Dharma heirs including Josh Jiun Bartok Roshi; Melissa Myozen Blacker Roshi of Boundless Way Temple; Dosho Port (suspended indefinitely from Soto Zen Buddhist Association in 2022 for ethical violations); and Jay Rinsen Weik Roshi of the Buddhist Temple of Toledo, Ohio.
+Roshi Ford has nine Dharma heirs including Josh Jiun Bartok Roshi (suspended as teacher from Greater Boston Zen Center in 2020 for sexual misconduct and in 2021 suspended from Soto Zen Buddhist Association for ethical violations, is no longer teaching Zen); Melissa Myozen Blacker Roshi of Boundless Way Temple; Dosho Port (suspended indefinitely from Soto Zen Buddhist Association in 2022 for ethical violations); and Jay Rinsen Weik Roshi of the Buddhist Temple of Toledo, Ohio.